 By Barbara Knoblach, PhD, CFP®

-The long summer evenings are over.
 The kids are back at school; homework, lessons and sports practice have begun to fill the family calendar again.
-Summer holidays and backyard BBQs are now just photo memories on our phones and social media accounts.
-But that’s OK.
+Summer holidays and backyard BBQs are on the horizon but may not feel that way given the dark days, rain (and snow) across most parts of Canada.

-It’s a time to look toward new challenges at work, winter vacations and even plans for next summer.
+It’s a time to look toward to new challenges at work, plans for the New Year, and yes, summer vacations.
 Because, really, what is all our hard work for, if not, at least in part, to afford time with friends and family?

 But retirement looks very different to everyone, and one of the most important things to consider when planning yours, is the optimal time to apply for Canada Pension Plan (CPP) benefits.
 All it takes is a bit of calculated foresight, to make the decision that will best suit your circumstances.